Models

 Typical choices:

-orm.IDModel: reference tables, join tables, or other records with no audit columnsorm.IDModel+orm.CreatedModel: append-only records, snapshots, logs, and outbox-style tablesorm.Model: standard mutable entities that track both creation and update metadataorm.AuditedModel: entities that already define their own primary key field but still want the framework's standard audit columns
+orm.Model: reference tables, join tables, or records with no audit columnsorm.Model+orm.CreationTrackedModel: append-only records, snapshots, logs, outbox tablesorm.FullAuditedModel: standard mutable entities that track both creation and update metadataorm.FullTrackedModel: entities with composite primary keys that still want full audit tracking

 Audit Fields